Unsupervised anomaly detection in MeV ultrafast electron diffraction: Introduction

-This study focus in the construction of an unsupervised anomaly detection methodology to detect faulty images in MUED.
-We believe that unsupervised techniques are the best choice for our purposes because the data used to train the detector does not need to be manually labeled, and instead, the machine is intended to detect by itself the anomalies in the dataset, which liberates the user of tedious, time-consuming initial image examination.
+This study focuses on the construction of an unsupervised anomaly detection methodology to detect faulty images in MUED.
+We believe that unsupervised techniques are the best choice for our purposes because the data used to train the detector does not need to be manually labeled, and instead, the machine is intended to detect the anomalies in the dataset, which liberates the user from tedious, time-consuming initial image examination.
 The structure must, additionally, provide the user with some measure of uncertainty in the detection, so the user can take decisions based on this measure.
 If most images have a low uncertainty in the decision, the user may decide to manually examine a few images not confidently detected by the algorithm or directly throw them away to eliminate the associated risk of using them.

-Non supervised methods can be roughly grouped in density-based, bagging, deep learning or kernel methods.
+Non supervised methods can be roughly grouped in density-based, bagging, deep learning, or kernel methods.
 The residual methods can use some of the above-mentioned techniques.
-Density based methods are those that estimate a compact observation model and from it a likelihood of these observations can be inferred.
+Density-based methods are those that estimate a compact observation model and from it a likelihood of these observations can be inferred.
 Then, the anomalous nature of a sample can be judged from this measure.
-In \cite{goldstein2012histogram} histograms are used for this purpose and in \cite{breunig2000lof} dissimilarity measures between samples are computed to determine whether a sample is an outlier or not.
+In \cite{goldstein2012histogram}, histograms are used for this purpose, and in \cite{breunig2000lof}, dissimilarity measures between samples are computed to determine whether a sample is an outlier or not.
 The k-nearest neighborhood strategy is used in \cite{ramaswamy2000efficient, angiulli2002fast} to provide an approximate measure of likelihood.
 The bagging models use an ensemble of detectors constructed with bagging or data subsampling \cite{lazarevic2005feature,aggarwal2015theoretical}.

-In the field of deep learning we find methods that are also non-supervised and that are intended to process the data to reduce its dimensionality in what is called a bottleneck while preserving its distribution properties.
+In the field of deep learning, we find methods that are also non-supervised and that are intended to process the data to reduce its dimensionality in what is called a bottleneck while preserving its distribution properties.
 These approaches are convenient when the dimension of the data is very high, as it is the case of images.
 The autoencoder model \cite{hinton2006reducing} is used for this purpose in \cite{sakurada2014anomaly, chen2017outlier}.
 Generative adversarial networks \cite{goodfellow2020generative} are applied for anomaly detection in \cite{liu2019generative}.